SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Peak and Northern Footpath Society signposts have "PNFS" appended.
 Guideposts that are "public right of way" markers have "PROW" appended.
 Guideposts that sign a route have "ROUTE" appended.
+NCN route markers are shown with "NCN", the marker type and the sustrans reference.

 ### Trees